maxholloway/connaitre/README.md

 </a>

 ## Intro
 Bug bounties are cool because companies can tap into a global talent pool to discover problems.
-Wouldn't it be *also* be cool if there were a way for anons to tap into a global talent pool of internet snoopers to see if anyone can discover their secret identity?
+Wouldn't it *also* be cool if there were a way for anons to tap into a global talent pool of internet snoopers to see if anyone can discover their secret identity?

+Here's a way to do just this, all while keeping the anon's identity hidden and remaining cognizant of the public mempool.

 ## Bounty constraints
 Here are some constraints imposed by Alice the Anon and Sammy the Snooper.